High Court grants judgment of €159,000 against financial adviser

 Mr Murphy claims the monies were to be invested in a company that provides care for people, but the money never went where it was supposed to go.

-Mr Murphy of St Annes Park, Quinn Road, Shankill Co Dublin made several requests for his investment to be returned to him but claims Mr Doherty has failed to do so.
+Mr Murphy of St Anne’s Park, Shankill, Co Dublin made several requests for his investment to be returned to him but claims Mr Doherty has failed to do so.

-In December Mr Murphy’s lawyers secured freezing orders against James Doherty trading as Demvera Capital Partners, with a registered address at Serpentine Business Park, Serpentine Avenue Ballsbridge Dublin 4 and a related company Demvera Trust unlimited Company, with an address at Burnfoot Business Park, Main Street, Burnfoot, Co Donegal.
+In December, Mr Murphy’s lawyers secured freezing orders against James Doherty trading as Demvera Capital Partners, with a registered address at Serpentine Business Park, Ballsbridge Dublin 4 and a related company Demvera Trust Unlimited Company, with an address at Burnfoot Business Park, Burnfoot, Co Donegal.

-The orders prevent the defendants from reducing their assets, which includes sums held in two bank accounts in Co Dublin and Donegal, beneath a value of €159,000.
+The orders prevent the defendants from reducing their assets, which include sums held in two bank accounts in Co Dublin and Donegal, beneath a value of €159,000.

-Mr Doherty, who allegedly represented himself as an accountant and a financial advisor and is understood to be in the UK. was also ordered to produce a list of all his assets within four weeks.
+Mr Doherty, who allegedly represented himself as an accountant and a financial adviser and is understood to be in the UK, was also ordered to produce a list of all his assets within four weeks.

-The matter returned before the High Court on Thursday when Eugene Gleeson SC, appearing with Alanna McGurk Bl instructed by solicitor Richard Bennett, told the court the money had not been returned and Mr Doherty had not complied with the order to furnish the court with details of his assets.
+The matter returned before the High Court on Thursday when Eugene Gleeson SC told the court the money had not been returned and Mr Doherty had not complied with the order to furnish the court with details of his assets.

 Mr Doherty also sought an adjournment, counsel said.